FuelLabs/fuels-wallet/README.md

   - [Finding Something to Work On](./docs/CONTRIBUTING.md#finding-something-to-work-on)
   - [Contribution Flow](./docs/CONTRIBUTING.md#contribution-flow)

 | This project is under active development.
-Do not treat as production ready Wallet.
+Please do not treat it as a production-ready wallet.

 ## Features